UNCLASSIFIED // FOR OFFICIAL USE ONLY

 A common operating picture for teams without a SOC.

 A browser-based 3D situational awareness tool.
-A photorealistic globe, twelve live public-data feeds, and a server-side credential vault.
+A photorealistic globe, seventeen live public-data feeds, and a server-side credential vault.
 Google Earth meets Palantir — for the operations cell, the mission org, and the small-team analyst who never had access to either one.

-Photoreal 3D // 12+ Live Feeds // Browser-Only Client // No Keys in the Bundle
+Photoreal 3D // 17+ Live Feeds // Browser-Only Client // No Keys in the Bundle

 Scenario 14:22 LOCAL · CORRIDOR ALPHA